adambard/learnxinyminutes-docs/ruby-ecosystem.html.markdown

 ## Ruby Implementations

-The ruby ecosystem enjoys many different implementations of ruby, each with unique strengths and states of compatability.
+The Ruby ecosystem enjoys many different implementations of ruby, each with unique strengths and states of compatability.
 To be clear, the different implementations are written in different languages, but *they are all ruby*.
-Each implementation has special hooks and extra features, but they all run normal ruby files well.
+Each implementation has special hooks and extra features, but they all run normal Ruby files well.
 For instance, JRuby is written in Java, but you do not need to know Java to use it.

 Very mature/compatible: